As you learned earlier, there are many different types of hazards in the workplace.

-Hazard abatement measures required to correct a hazard must be technologically and economically feasible for the employer.
+Hazard control methods required to correct a hazard must be technologically and economically feasible for the employer.
 OSHA uses the following criteria to determine feasibility of engineering and administrative controls:

 OSHA may allow the use of PPE to abate a hazard, at least until such time as engineering controls become a less significant economic burden for the company when the following conditions are met: